How to Obtain an Employee's Consent to Claim a Refund of Overwithheld FICA Taxes

 Author: Alice Gilman

-The requirement to protect an employee's interest when requesting a FICA refund does not apply if the employer cannot locate the employee or the employee will not provide consent despite the employer's reasonable effort to repay or reimburse the employee or obtain the employee's consent.
+The requirement to protect an employee's interest when requesting a FICA refund does not apply if the employer cannot locate the employee (e.g., the employee no longer works for the employer) or the employee will not provide consent despite the employer's reasonable effort to repay or reimburse the employee or obtain the employee's consent.

 The procedure by which an employer may request this consent from an employee (for requests made beginning on or after June 5, 2017) is found in an IRS revenue procedure - Rev. Proc.
 2017-28.
 The revenue procedure also dictates exactly what must be included in a consent.

-Employees' consents may be provided in writing or electronically, and employers must provide both options to employees (electronic consent may not be the only option).
+Employees' consents may be provided in writing or electronically, and employers must provide both options to employees (i.e., electronic consent may not be the only option).
 An employee cannot consent to a refund of overpaid additional Medicare tax.

-The following steps will help an employer comply with the IRS rules and procedures for properly obtaining an employee's consent to claim a refund of overpaid FICA taxes due to an overpayment of wages.
+The following steps will help an employer obtain an employee's consent to claim a refund of overpaid FICA taxes due to an overpayment of wages and file a refund claim in compliance with IRS rules and procedures.